aptech/docs/docs/CR-gdaAppend.rst

 Remarks
 -------

-This command appends the data contained in x to the variablevarname infilename.
-Both x and the variable referenced byvarname must be the same data type, and they must both contain the same number of columns.
+This command appends the data contained in *x* to the variable *varname* in *filename*.
+Both *x* and the variable referenced by *varname* must be the same data type, and they must both contain the same number of columns.

-Because gdaAppend increases the size of the variable, it moves the variable to just after the last variable in the data file to make room for the added data, leaving empty bytes in the variable's old location.
+Because :func:`gdaAppend` increases the size of the variable, it moves the variable to just after the last variable in the data file to make room for the added data, leaving empty bytes in the variable's old location.
 It also moves the variable descriptor table, so it is not overwritten by the variable data.
 This does not change the index of the variable because variable indices are determined NOT by the order of the variable data in a GDA, but by the order of the variable descriptors.
-Call gdaPack to pack the data in a GDA, so it contains no empty bytes.
+Call :func:`gdaPack` to pack the data in a GDA, so it contains no empty bytes.

 Examples